Updated On: 21 May, 2025

 The average adult makes 35,000 conscious decisions a day.
-As a leader solving for small business challenges, ‘average adult’ doesn’t quite define you.
+But, as a leader solving small business challenges, ‘average adult’ doesn’t quite define you.

-We don’t need to tell you about the amount of time you spend making decisions and choices…sometimes groundbreaking and sometimes mundane…if you’re here, this is a reality you’re already dealing with.
+We don’t need to tell you how much time you spend making decisions and choices…sometimes groundbreaking and sometimes mundane…if you’re here, this is a reality you’re already dealing with.

-Perhaps it’s just now that you’re getting bogged down by it, or perhaps it’s a new reality for you.
-Either way, we’re here to tell you, it’s not necessarily about the decisions you make – it’s how you make them.
+Perhaps it’s just now that you’re getting bogged down by it, or maybe it’s a new reality for you.
+Either way, we’re here to tell you it’s not necessarily about your decisions – it’s how you make them.

 So, without further ado, let’s get into it.